The African Queen: Production

-Production censors objected to several aspects of the original script, such as the two unmarried characters cohabiting the boat (as in the book), and some changes were made before the film was completed.
-Another change followed the casting of Bogart; his character's lines in the original screenplay were rendered with a thick Cockney dialect, but the script had to be completely rewritten because he was unwilling to attempt the accent.
+Production censors objected to several aspects of the original script, such as the unmarried characters Charlie Allnut and Rose Sayer cohabiting the boat (as in the C. S. Forester book), and some changes were made before the film was completed.
+Another change followed the casting of Humphrey Bogart; his character Charlie's lines in the original screenplay were rendered with a thick Cockney dialect, but the script had to be completely rewritten because he was unwilling to attempt the accent.
 The rewrite made the character Canadian.

 The film was partially financed by John and James Woolf of Romulus Films, a British company.
 Michael Balcon, an advisor to the National Film Finance Corporation, advised the NFFC to refuse a loan to the Woolfs unless the film starred his former Ealing Studios actors John McCallum and Googie Withers rather than Humphrey Bogart and Katharine Hepburn, whom the Woolfs wanted.
 The Woolfs persuaded NFFC chairman Lord Reith to overrule Balcon, and the film went ahead.
 The Woolfs provided £250,000 and were so pleased with the completed film that they convinced John Huston to direct their next picture, Moulin Rouge (1952).

-Much of the film was shot on location in Uganda and the Congo in Africa.
+The cast and crew assembled in Africa in December 1950 and much of the film was shot in Lake Albert, Uganda, and in the Belgian Congo in Africa.
 This was rather novel for the time, especially for a Technicolor picture that used large, cumbersome "Three-Strip" cameras.
 The cast and crew endured sickness and spartan living conditions during their time on location.
-In the early scene in which Hepburn plays an organ in the church, a bucket was placed off-camera in which she could vomit between takes because she was sick.
+In the early scene in which Rose (Hepburn) plays an organ in the church, a bucket was placed off-camera in which she could vomit between takes because she was sick.
 Bogart later bragged that he and Huston were the only members of the cast and crew who escaped illness, which he credited to having drunk whiskey on location rather than the local water.

 About half of the film was shot in the UK.
 The scenes in which Bogart and Hepburn are seen in the water were all shot in studio tanks at Worton Hall Studios in Isleworth, near London.
 These scenes were considered too dangerous to shoot in Africa.
 All of the foreground plates for the process shots were also filmed in studio.
 A myth has grown that the scenes in the reed-filled riverbank were filmed in Dalyan, Turkey, but in her book about the filming, Hepburn stated: "We were about to head... back to Entebbe but John [Huston] wanted to get shots of Bogie and me in the miles of high reeds before we come out into the lake...".
 The sequence was shot on location in Africa and at the London studios.
 The shots of the German-occupied Fort Shona were all filmed at Worton Hall, where a fortress set was constructed from tubular scaffolding and covered with plaster.